Services & Facilities

 The Medical Director or the resident’s choice of General Practitioner attends to the medical needs of the residents.
 The Medical Director attends for 15 hours per week.
 South Doc service provide out of hours cover.
 If families wish to see the Doctor, please speak to the Ward Manager who will arrange an appointment for you.
 In many cases, the Registered Nurses act as advocates, in matters of health and wellbeing, for the residents.
 We encourage families of residents to also act as advocates and express any medical concerns they have and together, as a team, we will strive to respond in a professional manner.

-The Medical Director of Marymount University Hospital will require information on the resident’s current prescription, at the time of admission.
 All residents being admitted must provide a written prescription, signed by a Doctor.
 Respite admissions must present their prescription on admission along with their prescribed drugs to the Ward Manager/Nurse in Charge.
 If you have a special card, which gives details of any current treatment you are receiving (e.g. a Warfarin Card), please bring this with you to the hospital.
 Also, please inform the Ward Manager or Doctor of any allergies to drugs, body creams/lotions or food items you may have.

 Residents are discouraged from having money in their possession.
 In the interest of safety, cash in excess of €20, is considered unnecessary.
 There is a locked press in each room to which residents are issued with a key and the ward manager holds a duplicate.
 Residents are advised that property and cash brought in during their stay, is retained at their own risk.